KCA Bangalore

-KCA's vision is to promote educational, spiritual and cultural activities.
 A scholarship corpus fund started in the 1960s, has facilitated financial assistance even to this day, to several deserving students of the Mangalorean Catholic Community in Bangalore.

-KCA is a major contributor in terms of land and funds to the Konkan Samudai Bhavan (KSB), which is a state of the art building to help members of the Kanara Catholic Community.
-One of the major aims of the KSB is to provide highly subsidised accommodations for Catholic youth who come from the Konkan area to Bangalore in search of jobs or help in the early part of their careers.
-The KSB is also there to help the Kanara Catholic Community to host their cultural events and other events to ensure the progress of the community.
+KCA is a major contributor in terms of land and funds to the Konkan Samudai Bhavan (KSB), which is a building to help members of the Kanara Catholic Community.
+One of the major aims of the KSB is to provide subsidised accommodations for Catholic youth who come from the Konkan area to Bangalore in search of jobs or help in the early part of their careers.

 In a Landmark event, during the Annual General Body meeting of 2018, the Chief Postmaster General of Karnataka, Government of India, His Excellency, Dr. Charles Lobo, in the presence of members and the newly elected committee, released a stamp commemorating the Monti Fest Festival of the Mangalorean catholics, which is celebrated worldwide by the community on 8 September to honour the Virgin Mary and is connected to the Harvest festival which is also celebrated in India with great gusto.

-In December 2018, KCA presented Faye D'Souza, the Editor of Mirrow Now, the 'Face of the Year Award' presented by His Excellency, Bishop Henry D'Souza of Bellary.